jdx/mise/docs/ide-integration.md

 ### VSCode Plugin

-There is a [VSCode plugin](https://marketplace.visualstudio.com/items?itemName=hverlin.mise-vscode) which can configure other extensions for you, without having to modify your shell profile.
+There is a [VSCode plugin](https://marketplace.visualstudio.com/items?itemName=hverlin.mise-vscode) which can configure other extensions for you, without having to modify your shell profile to add the shims to `PATH`.

+In addition, it provides additional features such as:

+- Automatic configuration of other extensions to use tools provided by `mise`
-In addition, it provides an easy way to manage `mise` tasks, tools, and environment variables directly from VSCode.
+- Manage `mise` tasks, tools, and environment variables directly from VSCode
+- Load environment variables from `mise.toml` files in VSCode
+- Support for autocompletion and snippets for `mise.toml` file
+- Integration with VSCode tasks

 <https://github.com/hverlin/mise-vscode/> ([Documentation](https://hverlin.github.io/mise-vscode/))

-### Use `mise exec` in launch Configuration
+### Use [`mise exec`](./cli/exec) in launch Configuration

 While modifying your default shell profile is likely the easiest solution, you can also set the tools in `launch.json`:

+::: details mise exec launch.json example

 ```json
 {